-When the CFPB was established as part of the Dodd-Frank Act, the idea of a 5-member Commission was debated and ultimately discarded in favor of a single director, with additional oversight from the Financial Stability Oversight Council (FSOC), which has veto power over the agency's rulemaking.
-Seeking to change the agency's structure now would benefit the powerful special interests looking to slow or limit the CFPB's efforts to protect consumers and make markets work, without increasing the Bureau's accountability.
-While there are some financial regulatory agencies with single directors and some with commissions, there is certainly no measurable evidence that boards or commissions work better, and we believe strongly that a single director helps the CFPB succeed in its vital consumer protection mission.
+When the CFPB was established as part of the Wall Street Reform and Consumer Protection Act ("Dodd-Frank"), the idea of a 5-member Commission was debated and ultimately discarded in favor of a single director.
+The Bureau receives additional oversight from the Financial Stability Oversight Council (FSOC) which has veto power over the agency's rulemaking.
+Seeking to change the agency's structure now would benefit the powerful special interests looking to slow or limit the CFPB's efforts to protect consumers and make markets more fair and transparent, without increasing the Bureau's accountability.
+While there are some financial regulatory agencies with single directors and some with commissions, there is certainly no measurable evidence that boards or commissions work better.
+In the case of the CFPB, a single director allows the Bureau to succeed in its vital consumer protection mission.

-Multi-member boards, even with strong chair-people, more often fall into a pattern of gridlock and inactivity.
+Multi-member boards, even with strong chair-people, often fall into a pattern of gridlock and inactivity.
 And we have seen the disastrous results of inaction and unwillingness to challenge the industries regulators are charged with overseeing in the run-up to the financial crisis of 2008.
-Regulators had been asleep at the switch for years, and the cost-in taxpayer dollars spent bailing out Wall Street, as well as the costs in lost homes, jobs, income and economic security-was enormous.
+Regulators were asleep at the switch for years, and the cost - in taxpayer dollars spent bailing out Wall Street, as well in lost homes, jobs, income and economic security - were enormous and devastating.